 Figure 9.
 Database architecture.

-Access to data on the Internet is guaranteed by an Apache/PHP web server, configured to use a SOAP oriented Web Service.
-This Web Service was developed using the PHP nuSoap class, which increases security by limiting access only to persons authorized to manage personal data (privacy).
-It also provides a standard and multi-platform SOAP-based communication protocol for the development of systems for data exchange over the Internet [12]-[15].
+Access to data on the Internet is guaranteed by an Apache/PHP web server, which has been configured to use a SOAP-oriented web service.
+This web service was developed using the PHP nuSoap class, which increases security by limiting access only to those authorised to manage personal data (privacy).
+It also provides a standard and multi-platform SOAP-based communication protocol for the development of systems for data exchange over the Internet [12–15].

 data transmission and network architecture